Winter Wonderful Holiday Gala

-About Donna E. Shalala MusicReach Program at the Phillip and Patricia Frost School of Music Mentorship Program
+About Donna E. Shalala MusicReach Program at the Patricia and Phillip Frost School of Music Mentorship Program

 The Donna E. Shalala MusicReach Program at the Phillip and Patricia Frost School of Music Mentorship Program uses music as a motivating tool to encourage teens to graduate from high school and continue on to college.
 Recent research by the Rand Corporation and others suggests that MUSIC is more effective than sports or any other school activity in keeping kids enrolled in school.

 The Donna E. Shalala MusicReach Program at the Phillip and Patricia Frost School of Music program collaborates with the Greater Miami Youth Symphony and local public school music programs to provide safe and fun music instruction on the University of Miami’s Coral Gables campus for motivated 7th graders from the Miami-Dade region, pairing them with freshman music majors from the Frost School of Music who mentor them for four years.
-The MusicReach program has recently expanded to provide free after school group music lessons and several community centers in Coconut Grove and at Aspira Charter Schools in North Miami.
+The MusicReach program has also recently expanded to provide free after school group music lessons at several community centers and schools in Coconut Grove, Little Havana, Overtown, South Miami, and South Dade.
 The program also assists with music instruction at Mays Conservatory of the Arts in Goulds and South Miami High School.

 Learning to play a musical instrument provides three key elements that are essential for successful learning: risk taking/public performance, hands-on learning, and consistent and ongoing mentoring from a caring adult.

-Proceeds from Winter Wonderful will help to scholarship dozens of NEW mentors—for four years each—inspiring and teaching over 400 or more young people toward their pursuit of excellence.
+Proceeds from Winter Wonderful will help to scholarship NEW mentors and teaching assistants, inspiring and teaching over 600 or more young people toward their pursuit of excellence.
 The benefits are lifelong, and proven.